RareCryptoCoin/open-gsa-redesign/_apidocs/entity-api.md

 <tr>
 <td>samRegistered</td>
-<td>Allows Y or N or ALL.
+<td>Allows Yes, No (both are case sensitive) or All (this is case insensitive, and returns both Yes and No).
-<br>Example: samRegistered=Y
+<br>Example: samRegistered=Yes
-<br> NOTE:  If not used the API will return SAM registrants only by default.
+<br> NOTE 1:  If this search parameter is not used, then the API will return SAM registrants only (samRegistered=Yes) by default.
+<br> NOTE 2: This field also applies to non-SAM registrants.
 <br> Applicable to non-SAM registrants.</td>
 <td>v2</td>
 </tr>